IoT Cloud Dashboards & Widgets

 Status Widget

-The status widget is great for checking the state of something: green is positive, red is negative!
+The status widget is great for checking the state of something: green is true, red is false!

 Can be linked to a boolean variable.